URLAutoRedirector/URLAutoRedirector/README.md

 ## Installation

-UrlAutoRedirector will be published to Chrome WebStore with a stable version.
+URL Auto Redirector will be published to Chrome WebStore with a stable version.

 Currently, I have difficulty in activating Google developer account in China.